La Cañada Flintridge, California: Geography

 The city is situated in the Crescenta Valley and far western end of the San Gabriel Valley, between the San Gabriel Mountains and Angeles National Forest to the north, and the San Rafael Hills to the south.
 Most of the city drains southeastward toward the Arroyo Seco area in Pasadena, but the western part of the city (generally west of Alta Canyada Road) drains southward toward Glendale via Verdugo Canyon.
 Both drainages join the Los Angeles River north of downtown Los Angeles.
-It is built of the Angeles Crest, the San Rafaels, and the canyon in the middle.

 La Cañada Flintridge varies in elevation from about 970 ft just below Devil's Gate Dam in the Arroyo Seco to about 2400 ft at the highest neighborhood, along the mountain front east of Pickens Canyon, at the upper end of Ocean View Blvd.
 The city limits extend into the San Gabriel Mountains and reach 3440 ft along Mount Lukens Road, which follows the crest line well above the developed city.

 In August 2009, the city came under threat by the Station Fire.
 The city is considered a "very high fire hazard severity zone" because of the local topography at the base of the San Gabriel Mountains and abundance of California Live Oak, despite an aggressive fire safety program.

-The city is home to Descanso Gardens and NASA's Jet Propulsion Laboratory.
+In January 2025, virtually the entire city was evacuated in response to the Eaton Fire, which destroyed many homes in the neighboring community of Altadena.
+The destruction of chaparral vegetation by wildfire often is followed by mudslides during the following rains, as was observed in 2010, damaging homes adjacent to arroyos at the Northern edge of the city.